If I were to ask ‘Who are you?’ or ‘Can you tell me a bit about yourself?”, what would your response be?

 Whether we realize it or not, everything about us is meant for the glory of God – in one way, shape, or form.

-Nick, an Australian-American, Christian evangelist, is an inspiration to many.
-What I love most about his story is that he is a living miracle of our modern culture of what God can do through His chosen people.
+What I love most about his story is that he is a living miracle in our modern culture of what God can do through His chosen people.

 Notice that unlike the passage above, God didn’t heal Nick as He did with the blind man.
 Rather, He is using Nick despite his physical disabilities to accomplish great and mighty things for the kingdom of God.
 God has a plan mapped out for each of us and nothing and no one can limit or thwart that plan!